biofuture/aqmm/README.md

 ### Compare with RQ methods

 A script was developed to process the results for both AQMM and RQ methods like RPKM/edgeR/DESeq2 to identify the differential expression genes between groups

+	perl normalization_RNA_sequencing.pl <RNA_Depth> <gene_length> <RNA_Table> <Oprefix>

+where
+	RNA_Depth	is the meta_data file contains the gene_length
+	RNA_Table

 ### supporting for time series metatranscriptomics studies